Character page for Kipo and the Age of Wonderbeasts.

 Kipo is a member of an underground dwelling society of humans.
 She gets lost after escaping during an attack.
 Now stuck on the surface for the first time, she's trying to find her way home.

 - Ambiguously Brown: Averted, while Kipo's father is of African decent and her mother is Korean, Kipo instead has a unique purple skin tone.
 About the only hint to her ancestry is the fact that she and her mother look very similar physically.
-The final episode hints that it's because she's part mute.

 - Badass Adorable: A sweet, endearingly awkward teen who manages to kick butt despite never being to the surface.
 Gets more badass once she discovers her mute powers.

-- Badass Bookworm: She has an extensive knowledge of several branches of science, with her favourite being astronomy.
+- Badass Bookworm: She has an extensive knowledge of several branches of science, with her favorite being astronomy.
 And while she isn't much of a fighter, she also has some combat skill thanks to years of rock-climbing and her shape-shifting abilities.